iamshm/Linux-Unix-Commands/Commands.md

 -`sudo` *`command`*\
 -Replace the *command* above with your command.
 Eg: `sudo apt-get update`

-## Updating, Installing and Listing applications
+## Updating, Installing and Listing packages

 The commands for installing and updating applications depend on the version of Linux you are using, specifically whether it's Debian- or RPM-based.